-- worldwide and regional economic conditions impacting the global supply of and demand for oil and natural gas; - the price and quantity of foreign imports and U.S. exports of oil and natural gas; - political conditions in major oil producing regions, especially in the Middle East and Russia, including the conflicts between Russia and Ukraine and Israel and Hamas; - the effects of armed conflict throughout the world on global oil and gas producing regions, countries, thoroughfares and the oil and gas markets;
+- worldwide and regional economic conditions impacting the global supply of and demand for oil and natural gas; - the price and quantity of foreign imports and U.S. exports of oil and natural gas; - political conditions in major oil producing regions, especially in the Middle East and Russia, including the conflicts between Russia and Ukraine and Israel and Hamas;

-- expectations about future prices of, or the supply of and demand for oil and natural gas; - the volatility and uncertainty of regional pricing differentials, particularly prevailing prices on local price indexes in the Permian Basin; - public health concerns, such as COVID-19; - technological advances affecting energy consumption, energy storage and energy supply; - the price and availability of alternative fuels; - the proximity, capacity, cost and availability of gathering and transportation facilities; - U.S. federal, state and local governmental regulation and taxation; - energy conservation and environmental measures; and - acts of force majeure.
+- the effects of armed conflict throughout the world on global oil and gas producing regions, countries, thoroughfares and the oil and gas markets; - expectations about future prices of, or the supply of and demand for oil and natural gas; - the volatility and uncertainty of regional pricing differentials, particularly prevailing prices on local price indexes in the Permian Basin; - public health concerns, such as COVID-19; - technological advances affecting energy consumption, energy storage and energy supply; - the price and availability of alternative fuels, and purchaser or consumer preference for alternative fuels; - the proximity, capacity, cost and availability of gathering and transportation facilities; - U.S. federal, state and local governmental regulation and taxation; - trade barriers and tariffs; - energy conservation and environmental measures and governmental policies and regulatory incentives for investment in non-fossil fuel energy sources; and - acts of force majeure.